The Best Natural Remedies for Endometriosis Pain: Resources for True Relief

 - Green tea

-- Liposomal Curcumin – curcumin is the active compound in turmeric that gives it its powerful healing and anti-inflammatory properties.
+- Curcumin Phytosome – curcumin is the active compound in turmeric that gives it its powerful healing and anti-inflammatory properties.
 This form is bound to phospholipids, which makes it more readily absorbed by the body.

 I’ve tried several different curcumin supplements, and this one provided the most noticeable benefits in helping to reduce menstrual cramping and helping to reduce endometriosis pain as well.
 The pain I’ve had from endometriosis is much different than menstrual cramps, as it is more of a radiating, pulsing, stabbing pain.
 Anti-inflammatory agents such as this one are big help for it, as inflammation is at the root of what is causing the pain.